 “I am thrilled that the Bordeaux port community, a long-standing MGI partner, is joining the Ci5 club.
 Everyone at MGI is proud of this long-term renewed commitment to a faster and more efficient port,” says Rémi Julien, President of the MGI Executive Board.

-According to Maud Guillerme, Managing Director of BIP+, “the deployment of CI5 is another step forward for the Bordeaux port community, one of the first to implement a Cargo Community System that includes bulk goods.
+According to Maud Guillerme, Managing Director of BIP+, “the deployment of CI5 is another step forward for the Bordeaux port community, one of the first to implement a Port Community System that includes bulk goods.
 It is a new stage in expanding the port community’s services while combining efficiency and tailored solutions.
 Community has real meaning in Bordeaux, because the entire port community in the broadest sense is involved, including shipping agents, freight forwarders, shipping companies and terminal operators, customs officials and the port authority, and MGI’s 10-year commitment is a display of trust in our community.”